Louis de Champsavin: Military career

 Champsavin began his military education at École spéciale militaire de Saint-Cyr in 1887.
-From there he went to École de cavalerie, Saumur.
+From there he went to the Saumur Cavalry School.
 On graduating he joined the 24th Dragoon Regiment in 1891 as sub-lieutenant.
 He was promoted to lieutenant in 1892.

 Between 1899 and 1903, he was a riding instructor at Saint-Cyr.
 He was promoted to captain in 1903, and chef d'escadron in 1913.

 During World War I Champsavin led the 20th Cavalry Regiment and came to command Fort Tavannes during the Battle of Verdun.
 The many gas shells that fell on the fort during this time caused his health to deteriorate, and he died in hospital in Nantes on 20 December 1916.
 He was awarded the Croix de Guerre.

 Equestrian

-Champsavin competed in the 1900 Olympic Games, held in Paris.
-Aboard his horse, Terpsichore, he won the bronze medal in the jumping event, and was not placed in the hacks and hunter event.
+In May and June 1900, Champsavin competed in the International Horse Show in Paris.
+The events were part of the Exposition Universelle, and later classified as part of the 1900 Summer Olympics.
+Aboard his horse, Terpsichore, he finished third in the jumping event, and was among the rosette winners outside the leading places in the hacks and hunter event.